stormdirus2/nox/README.md

 ### Ghasts..
 * +150% base health
 * Spawn more frequently
-* Fireballs from are twice as powerful
+* Fireballs from them are twice as powerful
 * Fireballs no longer deal 1000 damage to Ghasts (:concern:)
 * Fireball cooldown is 3 times less
 * Fireballs from Ghasts bypass shields